MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex02_Playbook.md

 In this task, you’ll update the new playbook you created with the proper connection information.

+1. When the previous task completed you should be in the *Defender_XDR_Ransomware_Playbook_SecOps-Tasks | Logic app designer* page.
+If you are not, complete steps 1-5 below.

 1. In the Search bar of the Azure portal, type Sentinel, then select Microsoft Sentinel.

 1. Select your Microsoft Sentinel Workspace.